this post contains affiliate links

 Vancouver to Calgary road trip overview

-The itinerary starts in Vancouver, the capital of British Columbia and one of the biggest transport hubs in Canada.
+The itinerary starts in Vancouver, one of the biggest transport hubs in Canada.
 It then heads north on the "Sea to Sky Highway", up towards Wells Grey Provincial park, Jasper National Park, down the Icefields Parkway to Lake Louise, around Banff National Park, into Kananaskis Country and finally out east toward Calgary - the cowboy city in the Canadian prairies.

 It will be busy two weeks and you better be prepared for a lot of jaw dropping scenery.
 I did this road trip myself over the course of a few months and picked my absolute favourite spots, activities and places to stay to make your planning super easy.